OrenKov/k-nearest-neighbors-approximation/README.md

 ## Design
 * After reading about usfull tree-based data structures for the KNN algorithm, such as k-d-tree and ball-tree - I decided to go with the <strong>k-d-tree with some modifications</strong>, in fit to the constraints.
+* k-d-trees can decrease the amount of time for KNN dramatically compared to Brute-Force method, and are pretty straight-forward to study and implement.
+* The k-d-tree version I chose to implelment is basic.
+There are more 'clever' ways to improve the splitting of the space into segments (which are not implemented by me), such as using CART heuristic and max-variance splits.
 * A list of given 3D points will be assigned into the tree leaves, by splitting the 3D space into distinct-parallel-to-the-axes segments, as follows:
   *  Generally speaking, divide the points of the current node by the median of `axis % points_dim`, where in each level, axis increase by 1.
   *  Stop splitting when the number of points in the node is less then K, and practically make it a leaf.
 Each leaf is a distinct retrievable segment.
 * <strong> Constrains: </strong>
   * Each segment contains at most K points.
-  * Each segment contains at least `K/2` points, making it 'easier' to traverse the tree and find large amount of approximated neighbors at once. <br>
+  * Each segment contains at least `K/2` points, making it 'easier' to traverse the tree and find large amount of approximated neighbors at once.
+* I chose to use the euclidian distance to measure the distance between 2 points, but others can be used as well according to the needs.
 <br>

 ## How To Use
 * Download the KNN.py file, and import it to your python working-file.